gauridasgupta11/React-Chat-Application/README.md

-This is a simple react chat application.
+This is a simple react chat application with flexbox page layout.
 It's completely client-side.
+All the data is fake JSON inside the ChatApp component.

 - Download/Clone the repository

 - To start the application, run:
+//You might need to use sudo

 ```
 npm install